amitgitresp19/Pythonlearning/README.md

 20. Write a Python program to print all distinct values in a dictionary.
 Sample Data : [{"V":"S001"}, {"V": "S002"}, {"VI": "S001"}, {"VI": "S005"}, {"VII":"S005"}, {"V":"S009"},{"VIII":"S007"}]
 Expected Output : Unique Values: {'S005', 'S002', 'S007', 'S001', 'S009'}

+More programs Basic :

+1. Explain the purpose of docstrings in Python functions and how to write them.
+2. Describe some best practices for naming functions and variables in Python, including naming conventions and guidelines.

+1. What is a function in Python, and why is it used?
+2. How do you define a function in Python?
+Provide an example.
+3. Explain the difference between a function definition and a function call.
+4. Write a Python program that defines a function to calculate the sum of two numbers and then calls the function.
+5. What is a function signature, and what information does it typically include?
+6. Create a Python function that takes two arguments and returns their product.

+Return Values and Scoping:
+1. Describe the role of the `return` statement in Python functions and provide examples.
+2. Explain the concept of variable scope in Python, including local and global variables.
+3. Write a Python program that demonstrates the use of global variables within functions.
+4. Create a Python function that calculates the factorial of a number and returns it.
+5. How can you access variables defined outside a function from within the function?

+1. Explain the concepts of formal parameters and actual arguments in Python functions.
+2. Write a Python program that defines a function with default argument values.
+3. How do you use keyword arguments in Python function calls?
+Provide an example.
+4. Create a Python function that accepts a variable number of arguments and calculates their sum.
+5. What is the purpose of the `*args` and `**kwargs` syntax in function parameter lists?